 We will take reasonable technical and organizational precautions to prevent the loss, misuse or alteration of your personal information.

-We will store all the personal information you provide on our secure (password- and firewall-protected) servers.
+We will store all the personal information you provide on our secure (password and firewall-protected) servers.

 All electronic financial transactions entered into through our website will be protected by encryption technology.

-You acknowledge that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.
+You acknowledge that the transmission of information over the internet is inherently unsecure, and we cannot guarantee the security of data sent over the internet.

 You are responsible for keeping the password you use for accessing our website confidential; we will not ask you for your password (except when you log in to our website).
 To help you keep your information secure, we recommend that you:

 USA TSA Secure Flight Program - Privacy Notice